tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   [x] make links open in new tab -- no because let the user decide how they open links
 -   [x] revise: shorten utopia-basics section; rewrite/break up 'big idea'
 -   [x] fix: make it so I can have spaces between list items in markdown without them going haywire in html
+-   [x] test this: \* is this a possible alternative? -- instead of using the utopia website to generate type scales and manually copy-pasting them into figma, use the utopia figma plugin?

 **formatting**